pack229/pack229.github.io/_posts/2025-12-09-january-pack-meeting.md

   location: HSS Library
   service_den: Tiger
 ---

+Join us for the first Pack Meeting of 2026.

 Scouts at HSS can wear Class A uniforms to school on pack meeting days!